Fragtality/PilotsDeck/README.md

 <br/>

 ## 2.1 - Defining Commands & Variables
-One of PilotsDeck's Core-Concepts is: everthing has/is an Address.
+One of PilotsDeck's Core-Concepts is: everything has/is an Address.
 So whether it is a Variable to read (e.g. L-Var/DataRef/Offset) or a Command to send (e.g. Control, Script, Calculator-Code): it is identified by the Address.
 A Command is defined by its Type and Address in the UI.
 A Variable for reading only by the Address.<br/><br/>

 Every Type needs a specific [Address Syntax](#211---address-syntax) to be used in the **Command Address** Field.
 Some Commands/Variables require extra Parameter and some Commands can also be **sequenced**.
 That means the Plugin will send multiple Commands with just one Button-Press!<br/><br/>

 The Property Inspector UI/Action Designer UI has a Syntax-Check build in for every Type except for Calculator: When the Syntax is correct, you see a little Check-Mark in the Input Field or a red/green Border around the Input Field.
-Everything you enter will also checked more thourougly by the Plugin before it executes a Command (if possible/trackable).<br/>
+Everything you enter will also checked more thoroughly by the Plugin before it executes a Command (if possible/trackable).<br/>
-If a Command could not be executed by any Reason (invalid Syntax, Sim not connected) the Keypad will show an yellow Alert Sign briefly on the Display.
+If a Command could not be executed by any Reason (invalid Syntax, Sim not connected) the Keypad will show a yellow Alert Sign briefly on the Display.
 On an Encoder the Touch-Display will shortly flash in red in that Case.
 (The standard StreamDeck Mechanic how Actions can show an Error/Warning)
 <br/><br/>
 Commands available on all Actions *except* the Composite Action:<br/>